Skip advert

 Advertisement - Article continues below

 As features continue to trickle down from bigger models, the Fabia feels increasingly upmarket.
-Four trim levels are currently available, called SE Comfort, SE L, Colour Edition, and a sporty Monte Carlo model.
-Every version of the Fabia is well equipped with standard LED headlights and tail lights, while the higher models get ‘big car’ features such as a heated steering wheel and a panoramic sunroof.
-Infotainment is taken care of by a central touchscreen measuring up to 9.2 inches in size, while digital instruments can also be chosen to replace the standard analogue gauges.
+An update in 2024 even upgraded all trims to include more equipment than before.
+Four trim levels are currently available, called SE Edition, Design Edition, SE L Edition, and a sporty Monte Carlo Edition model.
+Every version of the Fabia now gets a digital gauge cluster, with SE Edition fitted with an eight-inch unit that replaces the old analogue gauges.
+The infotainment system also gets a size increase across the board.
+The higher-spec models get ‘big car’ features such as a heated steering wheel and a panoramic sunroof.

 Advertisement - Article continues below